sergiofgonzalez/grokking-scala/02-classes-and-objects/002-hello-application/README.md

 # 002 &mdash; Hello, Scala application
-> classes, fields and methods in Scala
+> creating a Scala runnable application from scratch

 ## Description
 A Scala application is a standalone singleton object with a method named `main` that takes one parameter of type `Array[String]` and has a result type `Unit`.